-- Patrons must not sit or stand in aisles or block entry doors or emergency exits.
+Patrons must not sit or stand in aisles or block entry doors or emergency exits.

-- Some sporting and other activities can be dangerous.
-Patrons viewing such activities do so at their own risk.
+- Some sporting and other events at the Stadium can be dangerous.
+Patrons attending such events do so at their own risk.

 - Pass outs do not apply at all events.
 At some events, exit turnstiles may operate allowing re-entry with a valid ticket.

 - Audio devices may be used only with earphones.

 - Umbrellas are permitted however for the comfort and safety of others they may not be raised in the Stadium, including the seating bowl.

 - Patrons bring personal items into the Stadium at their own risk.
 The Stadium holds no responsibility for any damages to, loss or theft of personal property.